mfhaseeb/Kuehne-Nagel-Operational-Dashboard/README.md

 This project is a dynamic **Excel Dashboard** developed during my **Data Operations Internship at Kuehne + Nagel**, one of the world's leading logistics companies.

-The dashboard was designed to provide Data Operations teams and managers with a consolidated, real-time view of critical logistics and supply chain performance indicators (KPIs).
+The dashboard was designed to provide Global Operations teams and managers with a consolidated, real-time view of critical logistics and supply chain performance indicators (KPIs).

 ---